isovalent/ebpf-docs/docs/linux/kfuncs/bpf_task_get_cgroup1.md

 [:octicons-tag-24: v6.8](https://github.com/torvalds/linux/commit/fe977716b40cb98cf9c91a66454adf3dc2f8c59a)
 <!-- [/FEATURE_TAG] -->

-Acquires the associated cgroup of a task within a specific cgroup1 hierarchy.
+Acquires the associated cGroup of a task within a specific cGroup1 hierarchy.

 ## Definition

-The cgroup1 hierarchy is identified by its hierarchy ID.
+The cGroup1 hierarchy is identified by its hierarchy ID.

 **Returns**

-On success, the cgroup is returen.
+On success, the cGroup is returned.
 On failure, NULL is returned.

 <!-- [KFUNC_DEF] -->
 `#!c struct cgroup *bpf_task_get_cgroup1(struct task_struct *task, int hierarchy_id)`